 Mosaic, gopher, newsgroups, email.
 Those had a profound impact on me that lasts to this day, an impact that in many ways formed my life.

-My first ever job involved helping people connect to the Internet via the support helpdesk at iconic Tele2/Swipnet.
+My first ever job involved helping people connect to the Internet via the support help desk at iconic Tele2/Swipnet.
 I then moved onto helping individuals and businesses with their online presence at web host Loopia.
-These days I run product management at Pingdom where we work hard on making the Internet faster and more reliable through the art of web experience monitoring.
+These days I run product management at SolarWinds Pingdom where we work hard on making the Internet faster and more reliable through the art of end-user experience monitoring.

 It’s hard to overstate the impact the Internet has had on my life.
 The jobs I’ve had wouldn’t have existed without it.
 I wouldn’t have found my fiancée — the mother to my children — without it.
 And you wouldn’t read this fine piece of copy without it.

-Needless to say, the Internet has been an omnipresence in my life and I care deeply about it.
-It is also one of the main focus areas of this blog.
+Needless to say, the Internet has been an omnipresence in my life and I care deeply about it, and don’t be surprised if many of the musings on this site focus on it.

-But of course I'm more than a lover of all things Internet.
-I'm an INFJ.
-I am curious, creative, and I want to learn all there is to know about pretty much everything - but I get bored quickly and have an extremely short attention span.
+But of course I’m more than a lover of all things Internet.
+I’m an INFJ.
+I am curious, creative, and I want to learn all there is to know about pretty much everything — but I get bored quickly and have a very short attention span.
 Not always the most perfect of combinations.

 I come up with business ideas on a daily basis.
 I’ve started four companies.
 None of them made any money and I shut them down quickly.
 I’ve been the owner of a convenience store for about two weeks until I realized I did not want to stand behind a counter selling cigarettes, light beer, and lottery tickets.